parenting kids

 • Do you have a garden

-• Are you able to afford big cages or habitats for your chosen pet?
+• Are you able to afford big cages or habitats?

 • Take into account possible vets bills as well as bedding and food and toys.